Aperjump/Notes-on-C-Concurrency/ch05/Addition.md

 >A strong hardware memory model is one in which every machine instruction comes implicitly with acquire and release semantics.
 As a result, when one CPU core performs a sequence of writes, every other CPU core sees those values change in the same order that they were written.

 The x86/64 family of processors is usually strongly-ordered.

+You can enforece correct memory ordering on the processor by issuing any instruction which acts as a **memory barrier**.
+Examples of instructions which act as memory barriers includes: `load(std::memory_order_acquire)`.
+In terms of different memory ordering techinques, I highly recommend this [passage](http://preshing.com/20120710/memory-barriers-are-like-source-control-operations/)
+**memory fence instructions** act as memory barrier.
+Four types: `#LoadLoad`, `#LoadStore`, `#StoreLoad`,`#StoreStore`.
+`#StoreLoad` is designed to prevent the reordering of a store followed by a load.
+#### `#LoadLoad`
+A LoadLoad barrier effectively prevents reordering of loads performed before the barrier with loads performed after the barrier.

+    if (IsPublished)                   // Load and check shared flag {
+        LOADLOAD_FENCE();              // Prevent reordering of loads
+        load Value;                  // Load published value
+    }
+#### `#StoreStore`
+A StoreStore barrier effectively prevents reordering of stores performed before the barrier with stores performed after the barrier.

+    Value = x;                         // Publish some data STORESTORE_FENCE();
+    IsPublished = 1;                   // Set shared flag to indicate availability of data

 ### Compiler reordering
 Compiler developers follow the rules of protecting behavior of single-threaded program.
 Thus, it largely unnoticed by programmers writing single-threaded code.
 It often goes unnoticed in multithreaded programming, too, since mutexes, semaphores and events are all designed to prevent memory reordering around their call sites.
 Since the compiler think your program is single-thread and and assume it thread-safe, the responsibility falls on programmers.
 Therefore, you need to tell the compiler when it is not allowed to reorder reads and writes.